hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/quizSol01.md

   A network engineer is configuring DMVPN and entered the `crypto isakmp key cisc0380739941 address 0.0.0.0` command on hostA.
 The tunnel is not being established to hostB.
 What action is needed to authenticate the VPN?

-  A. Change isakmp to ikev2 in the command on hostA.
+  A. Change isakmp to ikev2 in the command on hostA.<br>
-  B. Enter the command with a different password on hostB.
+  B. Enter the command with a different password on hostB.<br>
-  C. Enter the same command on hostB.
+  C. Enter the same command on hostB.<br>
-  D. Change the password on hostA to the default password.
+  D. Change the password on hostA to the default password.<br>

   Answer: C